Commonly reported faults with uPVC windows and doors

 We use pure lead to provide a superior performance and longevity.
 Please note that it is a natural process of lead to undergo the oxidation chemical reaction when it is first exposed to the atmosphere.
 The lead surface gradually oxidizes to form a natural protective film called patina and eventually produces the familiar grey colour lead it known for.
 During the initial months after the installation the lead can be expected to appear various colours such as blue, bronze, gold and green.

 Also when the lead first comes into contact with moisture (rain, water or condensation) it can result in a temporary discolouration, spotting and the appearance of white powdery deposits which will be basic lead carbonate.
 Please note that these affects are only temporary and they will disappear once the lead has gone through the oxidation process.
 The time required to complete the oxidation process will vary depending on the purity of the lead, it's location, the time of year and weather conditions.
-You do not need to do anything and the affects do not mean there is a fault with your product, the process will occur naturally and then return to the expected colour.
+You do not need to do anything and the affects do not mean there is a fault with your leaded windows, the process will occur naturally and then return to the expected colour.

 Why is the inside pane of my double glazing so cold?